tkjt/bear-utils/README.md

 ### Note!
 While this has been working well for me with the notes exported from Bear App, I highly recommend taking a backup of your files first!

+## Known issues
+When using the wiki-links -script with Bear Note export / import, sync conflicts may occur if you are updating a note for which the Backlinks are being updated at the same time.
+These will be displayed in Bear and you need to manually resolve.